 It must be that time of year again because my parents keep showing up on my doorstep bearing zucchini by the armload.
 The neighbor lady brings it to their back door when she harvests extra.
-We like to make this casserole called Zucchini Italiano which has really no Italian ingredients in it except for tomatoes and possibly some oregano?
+We like to make this casserole called Zucchini Italiano which really has no Italian ingredients in it except for tomatoes and possibly some oregano?
 But it makes for a hearty meal here at House Of Hipsters and resides in the church cookbook with my name beside it.
 I also make my grandmother’s Zucchini Bread recipe.
 A recipe I’ve eaten for years and years.
 A recipe I now make for my children that makes them squeal with glee.
 Today, I’ve decided to share it with you.

 I will always remember Grandma Pearl sitting at her kitchen table peeling some sort of vegetable or fruit.
 Apples, kolrabi, potatoes, beets, carrots.
 You get the idea.
 Paring knife in one hand, peeler in the other.
 She was an incredible cook.
 Give her a basket of random ingredients and she’d turn into some yummy casserole.
 After dinner, you’d get whooped in euchre, hearts, spades or sheep’s head…really any game involving cards.
 You wouldn’t stand a chance.
 She played for money and for blood, and she’d never let you cheat, no matter how sweet and innocent you’d look at her.